-- Bypass or widen blocked or narrowed arteries to the heart
+- Bypassing or widening blocked or narrowed arteries to the heart

-- Repair aneurysms, or bulges in the aorta, which can be deadly if they burst
+- Repairing aneurysms, or bulges in the aorta, which can be deadly if they burst

-- Replace the damaged heart with a heart from a donor
+- Replacing the damaged heart with a heart from a donor